 the next step in making your presence known to a potential threat.
 This allows

 you to show an attacker that you are aware of or suspicious of his/her

 intentions and that you will not be easy prey.

 Personal alarms and a heavy amount of noise made by yelling or screaming is the last part

 of the first level of continuum.
 Not only do criminals not want to be caught

 off guard by an aware target, but they avoid noise like the plague.
 Once their

 cover is blown they have little chance of succeeding in their intentions.

-Finally, Lethal Force is the final step in the continuum, one which no one hopes to get to.
+Finally, Lethal Force in the continuum, one which no one hopes to get to.
 This is reached when someone decides to pull a lethal weapon on you, such as a knife or a gun.
 You are generally justified with using lethal force under these circumstances.

 Law Enforcement Vs. Civilian Use of Force